Soviet Union national football team: Kachalin's second attempt

 The 1970 World Cup started with the match between Mexico and the Soviet Union.
 The Soviet team became the first team to make a substitution in World Cup history in this match.
 Other opponents in their group were Belgium and El Salvador.
 The Soviet team easily qualified to the quarter-final where they lost against Uruguay in extra time.
 This was the last time the Soviet Union reached the quarter-finals.
-They were able to obtain 5th place in the rankings which FIFA released in 1986.

 The final tournament of the 1972 European Championships took place between 14 and 18 June 1972.
 Again, only four teams were in the finals.
 The Soviets defeated Hungary 1–0, with a second-half goal.
 The final was between West Germany and the Soviet Union.
 The match ended with a victory of the German side thanks to the effective football of Gerd Müller.
 This tournament was one of the two tournaments in which the Soviet Union finished as runner-up.